 | Barclays plc | Leases with less than 70 years at the commencement of the mortgage should be declined (see exception below).
 Leases with greater than 70 years but fewer than 85 years remaining must be referred to issuing office.
 Leases with fewer than 70 years should only be referred to the issuing office where the following scenario applies, as discretion may be applied subject to bank approval: • Property is located in any of the following prestigious developments: Cadogan, Crown, Grosvenor, Howard de Walden, Portman or Wellcome Trust Estates in Central London AND • The value of the property subject to the short remaining term is £500,000 or more AND • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing; |

 Lease extensions in Southwater can be a difficult process.
-We recommend you get professional help from a conveyancing solicitor and valuer with experience in this area.
+We recommend you secure guidance from a conveyancer and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have in-depth market knowledge procuring Southwater lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.